11 Best Tips for How to Promote Your Art on Instagram

 Video is a powerful engagement tool that more and more people are using.
 Being a visual medium, Instagram lends itself very well to the use of video.
 Take advantage of that to market your gallery.

-You can shake up your feed a little with a video post.
-If you’re an animator, for example, post a quick time-lapse video of a character study and see what people think.
+Beyond Stories that disappear in 24 hours, the Reels feature lets you post short, TikTok-like videos with ease to your feed.
+It’s perfect for process videos like time-lapse painting.
+If you’re an animator, for example, post a quick video of a character study and see what people think.

-Instagram recently rolled out analytics for Reels and live videos, so you have even more information at your fingertips about what your followers are engaging with.
-Try out different iterations of video to see what your followers like, and what you like to make.
+Instagram has built-in analytics for Reels and live videos, so you have plenty of information at your fingertips about what your followers are engaging with.
+Try out different iterations of video to see what your followers respond to.

 In addition to sketches and works-in-progress, curate a selection of your best art to show in your feed.
 Experiment with different color palettes and patterns that give your page a cohesive, aesthetically interesting look.